cyberark/simple-llm-eval/docs/developers/dev-notes.md

 <br>`.venv\Scripts\activate` (Windows)

 ## Running all checks 🔍

+!!! info "Main checks"
-* Run the the `ci/pre_pull_request_checks.py` script
+    Run the the `ci/run_checks.py` script
+    This will run the following checks:

+    * pre-commit hooks: formatting and ruff
+    * ruff covers linting, formatting, isort and seurity checks
+    * radon and xenon for code complexity
+    * Code coverage checks - must be above 90%
+    * Verify uv.lock and requirements.txt are synced

+!!! info "React checks"
-* If you made changes to the `reports-frontend` reports, run the `ci/pre_pull_request_checks_react.py` script
+      If you made changes to the `reports-frontend` reports, run the `ci/run_checks_react.py` script This will run the following steps:

+      * npm install, build
+      * run the tests
+      * npm audit

-These scripts will run in the pipeline as well.
+**The same checks will run in the pipeline as well.**

+### Update the pre-commit hooks
+Once in a while update the pre-commit hooks to the latest version:

+`pre-commit autoupdate --repo https://github.com/pre-commit/pre-commit-hooks --config .config/.pre-commit-config.yaml`

 ## Building the Package 🏗️
 * Build the package using: `uv build`

 ## Publishing the docs
-This project uses mkdocs/mike to publish its docs to GitHub Pages.
+This project uses mkdocs/mike to publish its docs to GitHub Pages on a release.

+Here are some details on how to use mike and mkdocs:

 * To test the docs locally, run: `mike serve` or `mkdocs serve`
 * The pipeline publishes the docs after a successful merge to main.